zl22good/EduTools/README.md

 # EduTools
 This is the public portion of METAL, the Map-based Educational Tools for Algorithm Learning project.
+Typical users would use the installed versions of these tools at http://courses.teresco.org/metal/ .
 These educational tools use TravelMapping data.